 A runway can be defined as short if the runway length is equal or less than the combined landing and take-off distance for your aircraft at the specific circumstances (wind, temperature, altitude).

 Touching down at the correct point means aiming some 100 to 200 ft ahead of that point.
 This is because the aircraft needs time and distance in the flare before touchdown and it still has some forward speed to bleed off.

 A good landing follows a stabilized approach.
 Its just that simple.
-Get into the landing configuration early enough, do not change aircraft configuration on final below 500' AAL.
+Get into the landing configuration early enough and be on the center line asap after turning on final.
+Do not change aircraft configuration below 500' AAL.
 Fly a steady downwind at around 1.5VS.
 Use smooth power reductions and keep the airspeed between VREF and VREF+5 kts.

 Some pilots use an angle of attack (AOA) indicator showing them the exact AOA the aircraft will stall, which is always the same.
 So they fly by the AOA i.e. the airspeed indicator.
 As a result they can fly more precise at lower airspeeds, and as a result they need less runway.

 To ease airspeed control, trim the aircraft for its stable final approach speed.
-But be prepared that in case of a go-around the aircraft really wants to climb out at the trimmed approach speed, which could lead to a nose high attitude.
-Stabilize climb out at VX or VY and re-trim.
+But be prepared so that in case of a go-around, the aircraft really wants to climb out at the trimmed approach speed, which could lead to a nose high attitude.
+Stabilize your climb-out at VX or VY and re-trim.

 With all these maneuvers airspeed control is important, remember: power controls altitude and yoke/stick controls airspeed.
 So if you are getting low, add power and if you are too high on the glide path reduce power and possibly add flaps.
-Slipping or shallow s-turns are also perfectly good options for the pilot to use.
+Slipping or shallow s-turns are also perfectly good options for the pilot to use for losing altitude.